-Dangerous Parasitic Diseases and Conditions
+Dangerous Parasitic Diseases in Charleston, SC

 External parasites like fleas, ticks, and mosquitoes thrive in Charleston’s warm, humid climate.
 They’re active all year long due to the fact that our area does not go through a hard freeze long enough to disrupt their life cycles.
 Heartworms, intestinal worms, and protozoal parasites are also extremely common.